MMlu/Zoot/README.md

   4. Agricola
       worker placement

-This is a pure exercise for myself.
+This is a pure exercise for myself
-Publish under Mozilla Public License 2.0